 If couples are able to work through this correctly, they are more likely to feel heard, understood, and cared for.
 If done incorrectly, it may lead to feelings of loneliness, disrespect, and sadness.

 If you would like to spend time on identifying what you experience emotionally and finding the best way to communicate this with your partner so you can both feel heard and understood, feel free to reach out to me.
 I specialize in working with couples and ensure that once couples are done with therapy, that they know the skill set to be vulnerable and how to validate each other.
+You may also take advantage of some of the online relationship classes offered and participate in the upcoming couples workshop.

 Stay tuned as I will be sharing how to agree to disagree.